koushikbhimavarapu/Network-Automation/README.md

 1) The task is to automate the process of installation of webservers and load balancing them using the Automation tool - Ansible

 2) First step is to make a secure connection between the host machine and servers.
-This is done by using SSH-config file
+This is done by using SSH-config file.

 3) The config file is written in such a way that, if we connect to bastion, we can SSH to all the other hosts in the site local network.